2025 Agenda

 • Investor Confidence in a Changing Regulatory Landscape: Can Incentives Offset Controls?

-• Cost Pressures & Delivery Viability: Apartment Build Metrics and Policy Levers That Wor
+• Cost Pressures & Delivery Viability

 Chairperson, Irish Property Owners Association